basarat/typescript-book/docs/types/lib.d.ts.md

 ### Compiler target effect on `lib.d.ts`

 Setting the compiler target to be `es6` causes the `lib.d.ts` to include *addtional* ambient declarations for more modern stuff like `Promise`.
-This magical effect of the compiler target changing the *ambience* of the code is desirable for some people and for others its problematic as it compiles *code generation* with *code ambience*.
-For people that want to compile with both targets it is recommended that they compile with `--noLib` and include their own cutomized `lib.d.ts` as mentioned before.
+This magical effect of the compiler target changing the *ambience* of the code is desirable for some people and for others its problematic as it conflates *code generation* with *code ambience*.
+For people that want to compile with both targets *and actually use the modern es6 features* using poly-fills, it is recommended that they compile with `--noLib` and include their own customized `lib.d.ts` as mentioned before.